agda/agda-stdlib/paper/paper.md

 - Standardisation: We have standardised the construction of mathematical objects such as groups, rings, orders, equivalences, etc., from their sub-objects, enhancing consistency and usability.
 We have also worked on standardizing morphisms of such objects.

-- Introduction of a Tactics Library: We’ve introduced a small but growing tactics library.
+- Introduction of a Tactics Library: We have introduced a small but growing tactics library.
 Experiments have shown that these tactics are currently slower than those in comparable systems, indicating a potential area for future improvements in Agda itself.

 - Introduction of a Testing Framework: We have also introduced a testing framework that allows users to write their own test suites, providing a structured way to check the performance and correctness of their non-native Agda code.